ErwanBarbedor/Plume_-_TextEngine/doc/overview.md

 The os time is 701184650
 ```

 You should notice that the syntax is the same as for variables.
-In fact, txe doesn't really have any variables; it simply evaluates an underlying Lua variable.
+In fact, plume doesn't really have any variables; it simply evaluates an underlying Lua variable.

 ### Lua Scripts